 Abby Janes Bakeshop is an upcoming bakery in Dripping Springs (located inside Barton Springs Mill).
 For now, they’re doing pop-ups on an occasional basis.
 Offerings change from week to week, but you can expect to see things like wood-fired pan pizzas and breakfast pastries.
 Follow along on their Instagram to find out about upcoming events.

 Taking over the former Eastside Cafe space on Manor, Le Cowboy is a semi-permanent pop-up, open for dinner on weekdays through the end of the year.
 Helmed by a former chef of Olamaie and Carpenters Hall, Le Cowboy’s menu features a small selection of pastas, like ricotta tortelloni with walnut pesto and orecchiette with sausage ragu, as well as a few smaller plates like a chicory salad.
-They’re currently open for takeout only, with orders placed on their website.
-Orders tend to sell out quickly, so be ready to order a day or two in advance if you want to get them while they’re here.
+On Mondays they’re open takeout only, with orders placed on their website.
+Tuesday through Friday they’re open for dine-in on their BYO patio (with reservations).

 We’re not really sure how to describe the concept of Nixta’s frequent collaborations other than just that - collaborations.
 Concepts change from week to week, with past mashups ranging from fire-roasted confit chicken wings with Thai al pastor sauce in collaboration with Dough Boys, to an East Side taco mashup with neighbors Discada and Cuantos.
 Collaborations happen a couple of times each month, usually only lasting a day or two.
 Follow along on their Instagram for the latest information.
 These tend to sell out fast.